sbb-design-systems/digital.sbb.ch/src/en/design-system/mobile/components/message/variants-states.md

 ---

 ## States
-The component has the following states:{.lead}
+The component has the following states: {.lead}

 * Default
 * Error
 * Loading

 ## Variants
-The component has the following variants:{.lead}
+The component has the following variants: {.lead}

 * Illustration: Optional
 * Error Code: Optional